megaacheyounes/verify-official-gms/README.md

 ### HMS SDK support

-If you've integrated Huawei Mobile Services (HMS) into your app, add the following metadata to your `AndroidManifest.xml` file:
+If the app is published to Huawei AppGallery, you must add the folllowing metadata following metadata to your `AndroidManifest.xml` file:

 ```xml
 <manifest>